borealbirds/tutorials/download-species-climate-projections/README.md

 The `ROOT` variable defines where the results will be placed.
 The script will create folders, such as `ROOT/SPECIES/current` and `ROOT/SPECIES/future`, with raster files etc in each.

+The data is stored on AWS S3, which has preset [quota](https://docs.developer.amazonservices.com/en_DE/dev_guide/DG_Throttling.html) for making requests.
+If you receive '403 Forbidden' HTTP status, you should wait an hour or so, and run the `for` loop.
+The index `i` functions as a checkpoint, so that you can continue with the downloads from where it was last left off.

 ```R
 library(rvest)
 library(dplyr)